putitsimply/christian-bible-explained/1-john.md

 The letter says that **God is “light”**, a word picture meaning God is good and truthful, not evil.
 The writer tells the readers to “walk in the light”, meaning to live honestly and do what is right.

 It says people still do wrong things, even if they believe in God.
-But the letter says they should **admit their sins** (wrongdoing) and trust that God forgives them.
+But the letter says they should **admit their sins[^gl_sin]** (wrongdoing) and trust that God forgives them.
 Christians believe Jesus helps repair people’s relationship with God.

 ### 2) How to tell what is true: belief and behaviour